AdguardTeam/AdguardKnowledgeBase/11.vpn/050.adguard-vpn-mac/030.solving-problems/010.subscription/docs.en.md

         - docs
 ---

-The free version of AdGuard VPN for macOS has 3 GB of monthly traffic, about 10 locations in different countries and the ability to work on two devices simultaneously.
+The free version of AdGuard VPN for macOS has 3 GB of monthly traffic, connetion speed up to 20 Mb/s, more than 10 locations in different countries and the ability to work on two devices simultaneously.
 If you want to use the app without restrictions, you can purchase a [subscription](link).

 There are two ways to do this: